SongminYu/render/dashboards/readme.md

     line for the total coming from reference data years.
   - one bar chart with end-uses (in legend) accumulated for each year from model results. line for the total coming from reference data years.
+  - tables:
+    - for each of the four end-uses, we will have the four tables (16 table in total)
+    - we rename the current page "national year calibration", the new page "national timeseries calibration"
 - [ ] Sirin updates the CalibrationTarget file with historic reference data.

 ### Later stage
+- rename dashboards:
+  -
 - new dashboard: timeseries data from simulation and statistics, e.g., 2010-2020
 - beautify dashboards
 - geo-visualization (new dashboard)